-The SENDCo for Kilby St. Mary's C of E (Aided) Primary School is Mrs Turner.
-Appointments can be made via mturner@kilby.leics.sch.uk or Tel: 0116 2402434 (School office).
-The SEND Governor is Mr. Dehaene-Gold
+The SENDCo at Kilby St. Mary's C of E (Aided) Primary School is Mrs. Turner.
+Appointments can be made by emailing m.turner@kilby.leics.sch.uk (available on Thursdays and Fridays) or by calling the school office at 0116 2402434.

+The SEND Governor is Mr. Dehaene-Gold.